 To request prayers, please send your request to both of the names below.

 Sending to both will ensure the most expedient handling of your request.

-We clean two sections of highway (about five miles).
-Meet and make new friends, "bond" with your children, do it with old friends or even your spouse!
-What better way to serve God, our wonderful church and community, get gentle exercise and fresh air all at the same time?
+Like outdoor ministries?
+We clean two sections of highway (about five miles) four times a year as part of the Texas Department of Transportation's Adopt a Highway Program.
+Meet and make new friends, "bond" with your teens, and reconnect with old friends!
+What better way to serve God, our wonderful church and community, and get gentle exercise and fresh air all at the same time?
 After no more than 2 hours our roadside is transformed.
 This will put a smile on your face.
 Satisfaction guaranteed!